Federal University, Birnin Kebbi: History

 he was also the former Chief Medical Director of the National Hospital, Abuja.

 The university is maintaining two sites, the takeoff site and the permanent site, the takeoff site maintains the School for Basic and Remedial Studies and Females Hostels at Kalgo; whereas, the permanent site maintains the major campus capacity buildings at Unguwar Jeji (a village 4 kilometers away from the takeoff site.)

+University facilities

+The university has the following facilities: